DOWNTOWN apartment in the most European city in North America

 Nearest airport

-Jean-Lesage Airport is 13 km from us, 18 minutes by car/taxi or 55 minutes by public transport.
+Jean-Lesage Airport is 13 km from us, 18 minutes by car/taxi or 55 minutes by public transit.
 For preferential rates, many people take their flight to Montreal.
-From Trudeau Airport in Montreal, you can take the Orléans Express bus in the direction of Quebec City, for $86.
-As this bus goes through Charest, it passes right next to us...
-I'll share a little tip with you: if you don't have any luggage in the hold of the bus, you can ask the driver to drop you off after rue Marie de l'Incarnation.
+From Montreal's Trudeau Airport, you can take the Orléans Express bus to Quebec City, for $86.
+As this bus passes on Charest, it passes right next to our house...
+I'll share with you a little tip: if you don't have luggage in the hold of the bus, you can ask the driver to drop you off just after Marie de l'Incarnation Street.
 This is one of the two stops that Orléans Express makes at the request of passengers!
 Enjoy!!!

 Map of Approximate Location